joeyclemens/CSV-Comparison/README.md

-This code reads two CSV files, 'sample.csv' and 'sol.csv'(changes these file names to suit your needs), and compares the data in them to find matching and non-matching rows.
+This code opens a tkinter gui window with buttons for choosing two CSV files.
+Running the comparison will and compare the data in them to find matching and non-matching rows.
 It then writes the results to a new CSV file called 'matching_and_non_matching_rows.csv'.

-The code first opens the sample CSV file and reads its contents using the csv.reader() function.
-It then opens the solution CSV file and reads its contents in the same way.
+The code first opens the first CSV file and reads its contents using the csv.reader() function.
+It then opens the other CSV file and reads its contents in the same way.

 Next, the code finds the index of the "Room ID", "Item Codes", and "Part of Union" columns in the sample CSV file.
 It also finds the index of the "Part of Union" column in the solution CSV file.